Category:626 Rumble Strips

 Rumble strips are a grooved pattern in the pavement that improves safety by alerting drivers as they unintentionally stray from the roadway.
 The grooves alert drivers by causing the vehicle’s wheels to noisily and suddenly vibrate when it leaves the driving lane.

 This article deals with both edgeline and centerline rumble strips as well as the construction inspection guidelines that must be considered to achieve a high-quality product.
-Guidance is also presented for transverse rumble strips, warning devices placed perpendicular to traffic across the driving lane.
+Guidance is also presented for transverse rumble strips that are warning devices placed perpendicular to traffic across the driving lane.

 For information on Temporary Rumble Strips for use in work zones, refer to EPG 616.6.87 Temporary Rumble Strips (MUTCD 6F.87).